pojntfx/networked-linux-memsync/docs/main.md

 Another `mmap`-based approach for both pre- and post-copy migration is to `mmap` a block device instead of a file.
 This block device can be provided through a variety of APIs, for example NBD.

-By providing a NBD device through the kernel's NBD client, we can connect the device to a remote NBD server, which in turn hosts the migratable resource as a memory region.
+By providing a NBD device through the kernel's NBD client, we can connect the device to a remote NBD server, which in turn hosts the resource as a memory region.
 Any reads/writes from/to the `mmap`ed memory region are resolved by the NBD device, which forwards it to the client, which then resolves them using the remote server; as such, this approach is less so a synchronization (as the memory region is never actually copied to the destination hist), but rather a mount of a remote memory region over the NBD protocol.

 From an initial overview, the biggest benefit of `mmap`ing such a block device instead of a file on a custom file system is the reduced complexity.
-For the narrow use case of memory synchronization, not all of the features provided by a full file system are be required, which means that the implementation of a NBD server and client, as well as the accompanying protocols, is significantly less complex and can also reduce the overhead of the system as a whole.
+For the narrow use case of memory synchronization, not all the features provided by a full file system are required, which means that the implementation of a NBD server and client, as well as the accompanying protocols, is significantly less complex and can also reduce the overhead of the system as a whole.

 ### Push-Pull Synchronization with Mounts

 #### Overview

-This approach also leverages `mmap` and NBD to handle reads and writes to the migratable resource's memory region, similar to the prior approaches, but differs from mounts with NBD in a few significant ways.
+This approach also leverages `mmap` and NBD to handle reads and writes to the resource's memory region, similar to the prior approaches, but differs from mounts with NBD in a few significant ways.

 Usually, the NBD server and client don't run on the same system, but are instead separated over a network.
 This network commonly is LAN, and the NBD protocol was designed to access a remote hard drive in this network.
 As a result of the protocol being designed for this low-latency, high-throughput type of network, there are a few limitations of the NBD protocol when it is being used in a WAN that can not guarantee the same.

-While most wire security issues with the protocol can be worked around by simply using TLS, the big issue of it's latency sensitivity remains.
+While most wire security issues with the protocol can be worked around by simply using TLS, the big issue of its latency sensitivity remains.
 Usually, individual blocks would only be fetched as they are being accessed, resulting in a ready latency per block that is at least the RTT.
 In order to work around this issue, instead of directly connecting a NBD client to a remote NBD server, a layer of indirection (called "Mount") is created.
-This component consists of both a client and a server, both of which are running on the local system instead of being split into a separate remote and local component, referred to as a "mount", and is implemented as part of the r3map library ("re**m**ote **mm**ap)[@pojtinger2023r3map].
+This component consists of both a client and a server, both of which are running on the local system instead of being split into a separate remote and local component, referred to as a "mount", and is implemented as part of the r3map library (re**m**ote **mm**ap)[@pojtinger2023r3map].

 \newpage{}

-By combining the NBD server and client into this reusabable unit, we can connect the server to a new backend component with a protocol which is better suited for WAN usage than NBD.
-This also allows the implementation of asynchronous background push/pull strategies instead of simpliy directly writing to/from the network (called "Managed Mounts").
+By combining the NBD server and client into this reusable unit, we can connect the server to a new backend component with a protocol which is better suited for WAN usage than NBD.
+This also allows the implementation of asynchronous background push/pull strategies instead of simply directly writing to/from the network (called "Managed Mounts").
 The simplest form of the mount API is the direct mount API; it simply swaps out NBD for a transport-independent RPC framework, but does not do additional optimizations.
 It has two simple actors: The client and the server.
 Only unidirectional RPCs from the client to the server are required for this to work, and the required backend service's interface is simple:

 ```go
 type BackendRemote struct {